Emmanuel1017/Angular-Resume/README.md

 This is a aproject written in angular showcasing my resume in form of a webpage.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:
+It has the following aspects:

+* Written in angular
+* Reactive to different screen sizes
+* Animations and transitions
+* With google analytics
+* using js babel
+* with bootstrap5  elements
+* using data pipes and a hosted json to populate data
+* With Scss and css styling
+* A custom javascript asset functions class

 <p align="right">(<a href="#readme-top">back to top</a>)</p>